-"Make no mistake, it was his vision, totally, down to the colors on the walls and the No Name Bar," Mr. Roundtree said recently by to his personal tailor to outfit him for the role.

-Name Bar," Mr. Roundtree said recently by phone from his home in Southern California.
-"The character of John Shaft, if truth be known, was Gordon Parks."

-At least in a sartorial sense he probably was.
-Although the costumes in the film are credited to the seasoned theater and film designer Joseph G. Aulisi, Mr. Roundtree said that it was Mr. Parks who escorted him to his personal tailor to outfit him for the role.
+"Make no mistake, it was his vision, totally, down to the colors on the walls and the No Name Bar;" Mr. Roundtree said recently by phone from his home in Southern Catifornia.
+"The character of John Shaft, if truth be known, was Gordon Parks:" At least in a sartorial sense he probably was.
+Although the costumes in the film are credited to the seasoned theater and film designer Joseph G. Aulusi, Mr. Roundtree said that it was Mr. Parks who escorted him to his personal tailor to outfit him for the role.